egirna/icapeg/README.md

   This feature is supported for **strings, int, bool, time.duration and string slices** only **(every type used in this project)**.

-  Let's have an example to explain how to map, assume that there is an environment variable in your machine called LOG_LEVEL and you want to assign LOG_LEVEL value to app.log_level.
-You should change the value of (log_level= "debug") to (log_level= "$_LOG_LEVEL").
+  Let's have an example to explain how to map, assume that there is an environment variable in your machine called PORT and you want to assign PORT value to appport.
+You should change the value of (port= 1344) to (port= "$_PORT").

   > **Note**: before you use this feature please make sure that the env variable that you want to use is globally in your machine and not just exported in a local session.